c135792468/WhatsWrong/README.md

   	  - smart-search-1.png
   	  - smart-search-2.png
   	- favicon.ico (This is the icon used for the title of the page)
   	- index.html (Default HTML file when creating React app.
-In here, we changed the title of the page, added javascript script tags for Bootstrap Modal, and added our Google font.)
+In here, we changed the title of the page, added javascript script tags for Bootstrap Modal, and added our Google font)
   	- manifest.json (Default React file)
   - src (This is the folder that contains React code)
   	- /Components
+  	  - /Search
+  	  	- Search.js
+  	  	- searchStyles.css
+  	  	- symptomStyles.css
-  	  -
+  	  	- diagnosisStyles.css
+  	  - /Modals (These are the icons in the corners of the page.
+They pop-up a new window for the user while staying on the same page.
+These were implemented using BootStrap)
+  	  	- Dictionary.js (React file.
+Allows for user to make a search in Medical Dictionary to further understand diagnosis provided by WhatsWrong)
+  	  	- Dictionary.css (CSS file for Dictionary.js)
+  	  	- HowToUse.js (React file.
+Step-by-step explanation to user on how the website works.
+Includes images from public/images)
+  	  	- TeamContact.js (React file.
+Shows user the visionaries who made WhatsWrong possible.
+Also includes contact email)
+  	  	- HowToUseTeamContact.css (CSS file for both HowToUse.js and TeamContact.js)
+  	  	- modal.css (Copied whatever was needed to make Modal feature from Bootstrap CDN)
   	- App.test.js (Default React File.
-Used to make sure the page crashes with an error so that error can be analyzed and fixed.)
+Used to make sure the page crashes with an error so that error can be analyzed and fixed)
   	- history.js (Allows for programmer to create separate URLS.
-Can keep the file as is.)
+Can keep the file as is)
-  	- index.css (Default CSS file when creating React app.)
+  	- index.css (Default CSS file when creating React app)
   	- index.js (Default index.js file created with React app.
-Here, we can add more pages for the website using the Route tag.)
+Here, we can add more pages for the website using the Route tag)
-  	- registerServiceWorker.js
+  	- registerServiceWorker.js (Default React File)
   - README.md (Detailed step-by-step process on how to run the front-end locally)